 Once created through demonstration, it is possible to directly adjust the rules.
-This functionality is provided as a fallback in case demonstration does not achieve the desired effect or the users prefer to examine a more textual version of the rules.
+This functionality is provided as a fallback for the cases in which the demonstration does not achieve the desired effect or the user prefers to examine a more textual version of the rules.
 Note that, even in this representation we use graphical notation for events.
-Moreover, it is possible to edit constants in rules using selection or increment and decrement actions that requires no keyboard input.
+Moreover, it is possible to edit constants in rules using selection or increment and decrement actions that requires no keyboard input and is therefore convenient for touch-based input.
 Finally, a preview feature makes it possible to quickly preview the effect of a single rule invocation on the current state.

-Press OK button to create a new rule based on the modifications of the game, or to refine the existing open rule by providing a new demonstration.

-After a rule is created, one can view its content for manual review and editing.
+Pressing the OK button creates a new rule based on the modifications of the game, or refines the existing open rule by providing a new demonstration.
+After a rule is created, one can display its content in a form that mixes text and graphics for further review and editing.

-Drag the finger on a constant in dark blue to modify its value.
+Drag movement on the touch screen over a constant in dark blue modifies the value of the constant.
 Depending on the type of the number, an appropriate input method is invoked.
 For example, changing a color constant opens a color palette.

-Press the arrows to choose different code possibilities that were generated by the system.
-For example, we can switch between all the three codes transforming 1 to 3, which are $= \ldots \times 3$, $= \ldots + 2$ and = 3.
+Pressing the arrows enables choosing different code possibilities that were generated by the system.
+For example, we can switch between three candidate code fragments that transform 1 into 3, which are $= \ldots \times 3$, $= \ldots + 2$ and = 3.